 We have an experienced team with deep domain expertise, patent pending technology and a significant first mover advantage.
 In our first six months we’ve signed up 1,600 detailers and 16,000 consumers.
 We’re currently making $162K a month and doubling users and revenue every month.

-We're seeking $2M in Series A funding which will get us to $16M in sales.
+We're seeking $7M in Series A funding which will fund the next 2 years of our business plan, getting us to profitability and $48M in ARR.